History of smartphones: Forerunners

 The IBM Simon was manufactured by Mitsubishi Electric, which integrated features with its own cellular radio technologies.
 It featured a liquid-crystal display (LCD) and PC Card support.
 The Simon was commercially unsuccessful, particularly due to its bulky form factor and limited battery life, using NiCad batteries rather than the nickel–metal hydride batteries commonly used in mobile phones in the 1990s, or lithium-ion batteries used in modern smartphones.
+A smart phone approach with devices, third party apps, and cloud services founded in 1990 as a spin out from Apple Computer and shipped in 1994, was early smart phone Magic Cap software from General Magic which ran on reference devices and commercial products by Sony ('magic link') and Motorola ('envoy').